kubernetes-sigs/apiserver-builder-alpha/docs/adding_resources.md

 # Adding resources

 Resources live under `pkg/apis/<group>/<version>/<resource>_types.go`.
-It is recommended to use `apiserver-boot` to create new groups, versions, and resources.
+It is recommended to use `kubebuilder` to create new groups, versions, and resources.

-## Creating a resource with apiserver-boot
+## Creating a resource with kubebuilder

-Provide your domain + the api group and version + the resource Kind.
+Provide your the api group and version + the resource Kind.
-The resource name will be the pluralized lowercased kind.
+The resource name will be the pluralized lowercase kind.

-`apiserver-boot create group version resource --group <group> --version <version> --kind <Kind>`
+`kubebuilder create resource --group <group> --version <version> --kind <Kind>`

 ## Anatomy of a resource

-A resource has a go struct which defines the *Kind* schema, and is annotated with comment directives used by the code generator to wire the storage and REST endpoints.
+A resource has a go struct which defines the *Kind* schema, and is annotated with comment directives used by the code generator to generate the CRD definition and go clients.

 Example: